wilsonsouto/autobot/README.md

 ## :dart: About

-AutoBot is a console-based automation script that I developed specifically for my work to streamline the creation and management of project files for various types of bots.
-Before the implementation of this tool, developing a single bot would take around 1.5 hours.
-With AutoBot, the same process can now be completed in just 5 minutes, significantly optimizing time and reducing the margin for error.
+This script automates the creation and management of bot project files in my work, saving time and reducing the margin for error.
+It streamlines the setup process, allowing bot development that would typically take 1.5 hours to be completed in just 5 minutes.

-This tool has become an essential part of our development workflow, ensuring consistency across projects and enhancing productivity.
-It is now widely used by the entire development team, making it a critical asset for accelerating project delivery and maintaining high-quality standards.
+The tool has become essential in our development workflow, ensuring consistency, enhancing productivity, and accelerating project delivery while maintaining high-quality standards.

 ## :sparkles: Features